Language-Technology-Assessment/main-database/readme.md

     🟩 All training  data sources of base large language model are not open for inspection or shared.

 **datasources_endmodel**
+Are datasources for training the model that the enduser interacts with comprehensively documented and freely made available?

     🟥 Training data sources of the end model are not open for inspection or shared.